mbuesch/p2pro-rs/README.md

 export PATH="$HOME/Android/Sdk/platform-tools/:$PATH"
 ```

-Use the provided script to build the Android packages:
+On the build PC (Linux) run the provided script to build the Android packages:

 ```sh
 ./android-build.sh